 There are other multiple use cases for AI in content creation.
-Time intensive tasks such as video and audio transcription can be processed in minutes using machine learning.
+Time-intensive tasks such as video and audio transcription can be processed in minutes using machine learning.
 Speech-to-text programs require so much voice data to be processed to have higher accuracy.
-AI and machine learning makes the speech recognition process exponentially faster which it can simultaneously process into written data.
+AI and machine learning make the speech recognition process exponentially faster which it can simultaneously process into written data.

 Half man, half machine, all content